Not My Mother …

 As I stated earlier, my journey to this point has not been without struggle.
 When you are born with the same name as your father society immediately relegates you to forever stand cold in his shadow and I am sure the same holds true for women and their mothers.
 It matters not if people speak well or ill of him your place remains unchanged.
 You inherit all of his enemies and half of his friends and the struggle to define yourself – at times for the sake of others and at other times in spite of others – begins.

 I never felt that my parents forced religion or spirituality on me.
 Yes I had to go to church but I never felt that I “had to” attend church.
 I went along with what people expected the PK (Preacher’s Kid) to do with regard to griping about “having to” go to church but the truth of the matter is that I really enjoyed “living” in church.
 I learned some of the best lessons that could have ever been taught, met some of the greatest people God’s ever created, laid down some of the heaviest burdens, cried some of the most cleansing tears and experienced some of the most outrageous joy.
 I remain in the process of becoming.
-My spiritual growth is a work in progress and I may never get it right, but I thank God for each opportunity that I have to do so, for without Him I am nothing.
+My spiritual growth is a work in progress and I may never get it right, but I thank God for each opportunity that I have to do so, for without God, I am nothing.

 Standing in the Need … (A Spiritual Autobiography) © 2009 by Wendell F. Phillips